jakejosh6751/Seasonal-Sales-Patterns-Analysis/README.md

 ## Key Insights
 - Sales consistently peak during December, indicating a festive season boost.
-- Electronics sell more in Q4, while Groceries perform better in Q2.
+- Cosmetic & Skincare sell more between November and January, Electronics between November and December, Furniture in December, while School & Office Supplies in September.
 - The Southwest region contributes the highest sales volume across all seasons.

-Product categories with seasonality:
-- Cosmetic & Skincare (Nov – Jan)
-- Electronics (Nov – Dec)
-- Furniture (Dec)
-- School & Office Supplies (Sep)

 ## Recommendations
 These insights can help businesses adjust their stock and plan promotions ahead of peak periods.